kalkuteminal/Animation-DNA/08-Codex-outsource.md

 # Outsourcing general notes
 Each project data physically exists on studio network drive.
 To outsource any part of work we create FTP server with project copy on it with the same folder structure.
-Outsource company should replicate studio folder structure on their own network drive and copy all necessary data to a corresponding location.
+Outsource company should replicate studio folder structure on their own network drive and copy all necessary data from FTP to a corresponding location.
 Software also should be matched to studio software list exactly.

 # Project specifications